g012/lglob/README.md

 underscore: https://github.com/mirven/underscore.lua
 globtopattern: https://github.com/davidm/lua-glob-pattern

-pl and _ dependencies should be easy to remove if desired.
+pl, lpeg and _ dependencies should be easy to remove if desired.

 ##Example